kohn/yasnippet-inc/README.md

 Copy content in yasnippet-inc.el to your .emacs file.
 Reopen emacs.

 # Usage
-Update or create new yasnippet, and add header file to the snippet.
+Update or create a new yasnippet, and add header file to the snippet.

 The format is: